Our exciting Spring Reading Series

 Ticket Giveaway!
 Enter our contest on Facebook before April 30, 2017 to win tickets to our next reading with Jennifer Manuel and Anny Scoones.
 Two tickets each to be won by two lucky entrants.

 May 12, 2017: An evening with Jennifer Manuel and Anny Scoones

 Jennifer Manuel has won awards for her short fiction, including the Storyteller’s Award at the Surrey International Writer’s Conference in 2013.
 She has also published short fiction in PRISM International, The Fiddlehead, Room Magazine and Little Fiction.
 Author Diana Gabaldon describes Manuel’s writing as “astonishing in its intimacy, delicate complexity and sense of compassion.”
 A long-time activist in Aboriginal issues, Manuel taught elementary and high school in the lands of the Tahltan and Nuu-chah-nulth peoples.
 The Heaviness of Things that Float is Manuel’s compelling debut novel: a deft exploration of the delicate dynamic between First Nations communities and non-native outsiders.
-She lives on Vancouver Island, British Columbia.
+She lives on Vancouver Island.